 Clever is one such discount broker that teams up with top-rated local agents that can provide you with full assistance every step of the way.
-You’ll pay just a 1% fee or $3,000 for homes that sell over $350,000.
+You’ll pay just a 1.5% fee.
 There’s no upfront fee, which means no obligation — if you don’t like it, you can walk away without having spent a dime.

 Should I buy a home with Beycome?